 Shoulder Conditions Treated

-UC San Diego Health treats all types of shoulder conditions, including:
+UC San Diego Health treats all types of shoulder conditions.

 Evaluation and Diagnosis

-Shoulder arthroscopy is a minimally invasive approach that allows your surgeon to see and work inside your shoulder.
-Because arthroscopy involves smaller incisions, your recovery is often faster and less painful.
+Shoulder arthroscopy is a minimally invasive approach that allows your surgeon to see and work inside your shoulder with smaller incisions.
+Your recovery is often faster and less painful.
 Arthroscopy can be used to restore normal joint stability and strength for many injuries, including rotator cuff tears, shoulder instabilities, ligament tears and SLAP lesions.

-For more general information about hip conditions and treatments, visit our Health Library:
+For more general information about shoulder conditions and treatments, visit our Health Library: